The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Taylor Hackford.
 Perf.
 Damian Chapa, Jesse Borrego, Benjamin Bratt.
 Hollywood Pictures, 1993.

-Synopsis: A saga of three Latinos in Los Angeles, two half-brothers (Borrego & Bratt) and their bi-racial cousin, Miklo (Chapa).
+Synopsis: A saga of three Latinos in Los Angeles, two half-brothers (Jesse Borrego & Benjamin Bratt) and their bi-racial cousin, Miklo (Damian Chapa).
 They belong to the “Vatos Locos” gang, and the film shows how violence and drugs affect their lives.
-Miklo is in prison for the second time, after his left leg gets shot by his cousin (Bratt), who has become a cop.
-Because of this, Miklo gets assigned to the law library.
+Miklo goes to prison and gets assigned to the law library.

-Role Call: Damian Chapa as Miklo—Liberated Librarian; Richard Masur as Prison Librarian (uncredited)—Male Librarian as a Failure
+Role Call: Damian Chapa as Miklo—Liberated Librarian; Richard Masur as Prison Librarian (uncredited)—Librarian as Failure

 C